+- The Vista Manager web page

+- APL

+- The Vista Manager Network Appliance (VST-APL) Technical Documents-for information about how to install and use the VST-APL and the applications supported on it.

+- Ø VRT ■

-- The Vista Manager web page - The Vista Manager Network Appliance (VST-APL) Technical Documents-for information about how to install and use the VST-APL and the applications supported on it. - Vista Manager Virtual (VST-VRT) Technical Documents-for information about how to deploy and use the VST-APL and the applications supported on it. - The Vista Manager EX Technical Documents-for information about how to install Vista Manager EX as Windows software on Windows Server 2012 R2 Hyper-V or VMware vSphere Hypervisor (ESXi) 6.0/6.5/6.7/7.0/8.0.
-This page also shows how to use Vista Manager EX and its optional features.plug-ins.
+- Vista Manager Virtual (VST-VRT) Technical Documents-for information about how to deploy and use the VST-VRT and the applications supported on it.

+The Vista Manager EX Technical Documents-for information about how to install Vista Manager EX as Windows software on Windows Server 2012 R2 Hyper-V or VMware vSphere Hypervisor (ESXi) 6.0, 6.5, 6.7, 7.0, and 8.0.
+This page also shows how to use Vista Manager EX and its optional features.

-Planning an AMF network is beyond the scope of this installation guide.
-The following documents give more information about AMF:
+Planning an AMF Plus network is beyond the scope of this installation guide.
+The following documents give more information about AMF Plus:

-- AMF Feature Overview and Configuration Guide - AMF Introduction and videos
+- AMF Plus Feature Overview and Configuration Guide - AMF Plus Introduction and videos